Maximize Efficiency: Air as Auxiliary Gas in Laser Cutting

 Requirements for air supply device when using air as the auxiliary gas

-When air is used as the auxiliary gas, a pressure of 0.9MPa is required.
-To meet this requirement, it’s recommended to use a screw-type air compressor with a rated working pressure of 1.26MPa and a flow rate of 2.3m3/min.
+When utilizing air as the auxiliary gas in metal fabrication processes, a consistent pressure of 0.9MPa is essential.
+To meet this requirement, it is recommended to employ a screw-type air compressor with a rated working pressure of 1.26MPa and a flow rate of 2.3m³/min.
+This specification ensures adequate pressure and volume for optimal performance.

 Conclusion